 Strategy 1.2.2 - Advocate and promote healthy lifestyle choices by encouraging the community to become more physically active.
-Strategy - 1.2.1 Facilitate a safe community environment.

 Objective 1.3 - To support the active participation of local communities.

 Strategy 1.3.1 - Support local communities to connect, grow and shape the future of Kalamunda.